 Safe handling is important when you have pets.
 Below are some more tips for garage door safety:

-4. If you have to leash your pet in the garage, avoid tying them to the garage door.
+If you have to leash your pet in the garage, avoid tying them to the garage door.
 The metal might seem like it would be sturdy enough to support a rambunctious pet, but the mechanisms are intended only for raising the door.

-Motion Detectors For Pet Safety
+9. Test Motion Detectors for Pet Safety

 All automatic garage door systems have motion detectors set at ground level.
 Test yours to make sure they’re working properly before you allow any pets into your garage.
 You might have tried raising your foot over the sensor as you exited to avoid triggering the safety feature.
 Since animals rarely jump over the garage threshold, the sensors will detect their feet crossing over.

 When one or both sensors stop working correctly, your door might stop shutting entirely, or you could have other noticeable issues.
-Buying a quality product will ensure that your door functions well and lasts a long time before needing repairs
+Buying a quality product will ensure that your door functions well and lasts a long time before needing repairs.

-Pet Doors For Garage Safety
+10. Install Pet Doors for Garage Safety

 Rather than leaving the door raised or overusing it, which causes strain on your gears, install a pet door for convenience and safety.
 Pets can enter and exit the garage as they wish, and you can use your automatic motor sparingly.
 If you decide to get a pet door, make sure to install it a reasonable distance from the garage door to keep them away.